Vladimir Polyakov (entrepreneur): Public activity

 Vladimir Polyakov is a Professor Emeritus at the North-Caucasus Federal University, as well as a member of the Board of trustees at the Tomsk State University of Control Systems and Radio-electronics.

 Awards

-In 2004, by a decree of the President of Russia Vladimir Polyakov was awarded with the Order of Honor for his contribution to the social and economic development of Stavropol Krai.
-In 2006, he was awarded with the “Hero of Labor of Stavropol Krai” gold medal for innovations and advances in development of industrial manufacturing.
+In 2004, by a decree of the President of Russia, Vladimir Polyakov was awarded the Order of Honor for his contribution to the social and economic development of Stavropol Krai.
+In 2006, he was awarded the “Hero of Labor of Stavropol Krai” gold medal for innovations and advances in the development of industrial manufacturing.

 For his personal contribution to the revival of Orthodox churches he was honored with three Orders by the Russian Orthodox Church — the Order of Holy Prince Daniel of Moscow, the Order of St. Sergius of Radonezh, and the Order of St. Seraphim of Sarov.